gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 to define a skeleton for the future workshop to take place during the GridKa School in Karlsruhe 26-30 August this summer.

-As starting reference has been used the following tutorial.
+As starting reference has been used the following `tutorial <https://github.com/mseknibilel/OpenStack-Grizzly-Install-Guide/blob/master/OpenStack_Grizzly_Install_Guide.rst>`_.

 As a lot of inconsistencies have been found we added and edited what we considered necessary for the correct functionallity of the OpenStack software.

-The official Grizzly tutorial can be found here.
+The official Grizzly tutorial can be found `here <http://docs.openstack.org/grizzly/openstack-compute/install/apt/content/>`_.

 Extended notes taken during the hands-on session on Grizzly's installation done by Antonio + some howto: